ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 If there is no error message reported to the terminal, everything is OK.
 Geth must be running in order for a user to interact with the Ethereum network.
 If this terminal is closed down then Geth must be restarted in a new terminal.
 Geth can be started and stopped easily, but it must be running for any interaction with Ethereum to take place.
 To shut down Geth, simply press `CTRL+C` in the Geth terminal.
-To start it again, run the previous command `geth --datadir ... ...`.
+To start it again, run the previous command `geth --datadir ... ..`.

 ## Step 4:  Get Testnet Ether

 In order to make some transactions, the user must fund their account with ether.
-On Ethereum mainnet, ether can only be obtained in three ways: 1) by receiving it as a reward for mining/validating; 2) receiving it in a transfer from another Ethereum user or contract; 3) sending it from an exchange, having paid for it with fiat money.
+On Ethereum mainnet, ether can only be obtained in three ways: 1) by receiving it as a reward for mining/validating; 2) receiving it in a transfer from another Ethereum user or contract; 3) receiving it from an exchange, having paid for it with fiat money.
 On Ethereum testnets, the ether has no real world value so it can be made freely available via faucets.
 Faucets allow users to request a transfer of testnet ether to their account.

 The address generated by Clef in Step 1 can be pasted into the Paradigm Multifaucet faucet [here](https://fauceth.komputing.org/?chain=1115511).
 This requires a Twitter login as proof of personhood.
 The faucets adds ether to the given address on multiple testnets simultaneously, including Goerli.
 In the next steps Geth will be used to check that the ether has been sent to the given address and send some of it to the second address created earlier.

 ## Step 5: Interact with Geth via IPC or RPC

 For interacting with the blockchain, Geth provides JSON-RPC APIs.
-JSON-RPC is a way to execute specific tasks by sending instructions to Geth in the form of JSON objects.
+[JSON-RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) is a way to execute specific tasks by sending instructions to Geth in the form of [JSON](https://www.json.org/json-en.html) objects.
 RPC stands for "Remote Procedure Call" and it refers to the ability to send these JSON-encoded instructions from locations outside of those managed by Geth.
-It is possible to interact with Geth by sending these JSON encoded instructions directly over Geth's exposed http port using tools like `curl`.
+It is possible to interact with Geth by sending these JSON encoded instructions directly over Geth's exposed http port using tools like Curl.
 However, this is somewhat user-unfriendly and error-prone, especially for more complex instructions.
 For this reason, there are a set of libraries built on top of JSON-RPC that provide a more user-friendly interface for interacting with Geth.
 One of the most widely used is Web3.js.

-Geth provides a Javascript console that exposes the web3.js API.
+Geth provides a Javascript console that exposes the Web3.js API.
 This means that with Geth running in one terminal, a Javascript environment can be opened in another allowing the user to interact with Geth using Web3.js.
 There are two transport protocols that can be used to connect the Javascript environment to Geth:

 - IPC (Inter-Process Communication): This provides unrestricted access to all APIs, but only works when the console is run on the same host as the geth node.